samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 ## The ThreeFold Solution

-Our solution is to migrate cloud capacity to the edge - ie located proximate to users (in cities, schools, offices and even homes) with the following main benefits.
+Our solution is to migrate cloud capacity to the edge - ie located proximate to users (in cities, schools, offices, homes and even vehicles) with the following main benefits.

 ### Safe